rinaldes/Project-Launcher/README.md

 ## Performance Notes

-- The extension uses caching (30 seconds) to avoid excessive filesystem searches
+- The extension uses caching (customizable, default 30 seconds) to avoid excessive filesystem searches
-- Debouncing (400ms) is implemented to prevent too many searches while typing
+- Debouncing (customizable, default 400ms) is implemented to prevent too many searches while typing
 - If `fd` is not available, it falls back to the standard `find` command
-- Search depth is limited to 4 levels for better performance
+- Search depth is customizable (default 4 levels) for better performance
+- You can adjust the cache duration and search depth based on your system's performance

+## Customization Tips

+- **Large Project Collections**: Increase `cache_duration` to reduce filesystem operations
+- **Deep Project Structures**: Increase `search_depth` if your projects are nested deeply
+- **Slow Systems**: Increase `debounce_delay` to reduce search frequency while typing
+- **Many Projects**: Adjust `max_results` to show more or fewer projects in the results

 ## Troubleshooting

 1. **Slow Search**:
    - Install `fd-find` for better performance
-   - Check if your project root directory isn't too deep
-   - Verify you don't have too many nested Git repositories
+   - Reduce `search_depth` if you have many directories
+   - Increase `cache_duration` to reduce filesystem operations

 2. **Projects Not Found**:
    - Make sure the project directory is set correctly in preferences
    - Verify that the projects have `.git` directories
-   - Check if the projects are within 4 levels of your root directory
+   - Increase `search_depth` if your projects are nested deeply

 3. **Editor Not Opening**:
    - Verify that your editor command is in your system PATH